How to Avoid Particulate Contamination in Particle Size Analysis

 Train Your Staff

-As user error is the most common cause of sample contamination, it is recommended that you train your staff properly before testing material.
+As user error is the most common cause of particulate contamination, it is recommended that you train your staff properly before testing material.
 For quality assurance, trained personnel should be reevaluated regularly.

 A well-trained staff member should be: labeling material properly to prevent mix-ups, handling the equipment with care to prevent untimely wear and tear, and cleaning both the equipment and test surfaces to prevent previously tested material from contaminating new material.

-The representative sample used in your particle analysis process can make or break the dependability of your quality control protocol.
-This means you must follow several steps to prevent sample contamination.
+The representative sample used in your particle size analysis process can make or break the dependability of your quality control protocol.
+This means you must follow several steps to prevent particulate contamination.

-Sample contamination describes the occurrence in which unwanted particles make their way into the material being tested.
-Faulty equipment, insecure storage areas, and user error all stand out as the main contributors to sample contamination.
+particulate contamination describes the occurrence in which unwanted particles make their way into the material being tested.
+Faulty equipment, insecure storage areas, and user error all stand out as the main contributors to particulate contamination.

 To preserve your representative sample, you must inspect your equipment for faults, check your storage areas for vulnerabilities, and ensure your staff has the training required to handle and test the sample confidently.

 Here at W.S.
-Tyler, we have over 100 years of particle analysis experience and eagerly use our expertise to ensure customers like you implement an effective particle analysis process.
+Tyler, we have over 100 years of particle size analysis experience and eagerly use our expertise to ensure customers like you implement an effective particle size analysis process.

 To learn more about the proper handling of representative samples, review our article: How to Prepare a Sample for Particle Size Testing (Splitters & Quartering).